connorrothschild/v4/src/routes/post/svelte-reactivity.md

 A common use-case for `$:` is to construct a responsive [D3 scale](https://www.d3indepth.com/scales/); we want to keep track of the window width and/or height so that we can scale datapoints to fit the screen.
 The dollar label operator allows us to update our existing scales automatically whenever the window size changes.

-For example, here's a scale that reactively updates when its range changes, thanks to `width` being reactive:
+For example, here's a scale that updates when its range changes, in particular tracking changes in `width`.

 <Code language="Svelte">